Taxation of employer benefits

 The following benefits provided by your employer are not taxable:

-- bicycles and safety equipment under the Cycle to Work Scheme
+- Bicycles and safety equipment under the Cycle to Work Scheme

-- canteen meals that are free or subsidised where they are provided to all staff
+- Canteen meals that are free or subsidised where they are provided to all staff

-- car parking
+- Car parking

-- employer pension contributions to a Revenue approved scheme
+- Employer pension contributions to a Revenue approved scheme

-- examination expenses reimbursed by your employer, where:
+- Examination expenses where:

-- the expenses are necessarily incurred
+- the amount paid is only a reimbursement of the expenses necessarily incurred

 - and

-- entry visas and work permits
+- Entry visas and work permits

 - Information technology equipment, including phones provided for business use (where private use is incidental)

-- long-service awards where:
+- Long-service awards where:

 - your service is at least 20 years